Why choose GCSE First Language English?

 Learners are also encouraged to read widely, both for their own enjoyment and to further their awareness of the ways in which English can be used.
-Cambridge IGCSE First Language English also develops more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.
+GCSE First Language English also develops more general analysis and communication skills such as synthesis, inference, and the ability to order facts and present opinions effectively.

 How are candidates assessed?

 Paper 2 Reading Passages (Extended) 2 hours / 50 marks

 Candidates answer three questions on two passages.
 Passage A will be 650–750 words long and Passage B will be 550–650 words long.
 This component is set and marked by Cambridge.

 This component is eligible for grades A–E and is worth 50% of the total marks.**

 Paper 3 Directed Writing and Composition (Core and Extended) 2 hours / 50 marks

-Candidates answer one question on a passage or passages totalling 650–750 words, and complete a composition task from a choice of four titles.
+Candidates answer one question on a passage or passages totaling 650–750 words, and complete a composition task from a choice of four titles.
 This component is set and marked by Cambridge.

 This component is eligible for grades A–G and is worth 50% of the total marks.**